michael-basil/app0/README.md

 * Auth0 centralizes authentication, so this SPA needs only **Domain** + **Client ID**.
 * Every feature (branding, MFA, metadata enrichment, consent) is configured in the dashboard — no redeploys required.
-* The **Scroll** route provides a self-contained, printable reference of all flows and code.
 * Developers can reproduce this setup easily using either a local environment, Codespaces, or Amplify hosting.
 * The architecture mirrors a real-world deployment but remains intentionally lightweight and readable.